stefangary/socks/docs/suggested_workflow.md

 6. You can always go back to the original landing tab to select other files to view/edit within your cloud computing instance.

 7. The original landing tab can also be used to open a terminal where you can issue commands directly to the underlying operating system of your cloud computing instance.
 As we shall see later, the terminal is how we will pull and push our work from GitHub.

 ***

 # Step 2: Markdown

-1. Markdown is a way to annotate text files so that they have formatted headings, bold/italic/underlined text, lists, images, and even equations.
+1. Markdown is a way to annotate text files so that they have formatted headings, bold and italic text, lists, images, and even equations.
-Basically, Markdown is like a simple word processor embedded in a Jupyter notebook.
+Markdown is like a simple word processor embedded in a Jupyter notebook.

 2. Since the beauty of a Jupyter notebook is the way that it can store writing, code, and output all in one file, Markdown acts to help make all the writing components of the notebook more readable.

 3. By default, a new Jupyter notebook cell is classified as a `Code` cell.
-But you can change the cell to a Markdown cell by clicking on the `Cell` -> `Cell Type` menu item and selecting the `Markdown` option.
+You can change the cell to a Markdown cell by clicking on the `Cell` -> `Cell Type` menu item and selecting the `Markdown` option.

 4. Specific characters in the text will result in certain types of